 Why should you wait 45 minutes to get a table at a Thai restaurant?
 Why is there a herd of hungry hipsters lined up like toy soldiers on a strip mall?
 Why are Jitlada’s walls covered with awards, press clippings and drawings by Matt Groening?
-The answer is simple: it’s all because of Sarintip “Jazz” Singsanong and her brother Suthiporn “Tui” Sungkamee, who manage (for more than 40 years) one of the best thai hideouts in LA.
-Among the 200 items on the menu, follow the guide: the crispy catfish salad with mango; then the salmon and eggplant curry; and the mussels with lemongrass, thai basil and kaffir lime.
+The answer is simple: it’s all because of Sarintip “Jazz” Singsanong, who has managed (for more than 40 years) one of the best Thai hideouts in LA.
+Among the 200 items on the menu created by her dearly missed brother Chef Tui, follow the guide: the crispy catfish salad with mango; then the salmon and eggplant curry; and the mussels with lemongrass, Thai basil and kaffir lime.
 Still hungry?
-The pad thai is red-hot, chefs love ordering the morning glory salad on their day off, and Jonathan Gold swears by the turmeric fried rice.
+The pad Thai is red-hot, chefs love ordering the morning glory salad on their day off, and Jonathan Gold swears by the turmeric fried rice.
 Once you’ve become a regular, ask Jazz to choose for you — and if it’s your lucky day, she will improvise and bring “off-menu” items such as her secret burger, which you’ve heard so many rumors about.
 What are you still doing behind your computer, while you could be sharing a khua kling lung phat?
 Hurry up, there’s already a half-an-hour queue.

 Address: 5233 Sunset Blvd, Los Angeles, CA 90027